All Episodes

 But then they took us into the little bus.

-And as I'm going up into the bus, and I have this on video, and you can see it on YouTube.
+And as I'm going up into the bus, and I have this on video, and you can see it on YouTube, I have this on video.

-I'm going into the bus, and you can hear the people on the bus saying, Oh, welcome, General.
+I'm going into the bus, and you can hear the people on the bus saying, oh, welcome, General.

-They immediately recognize the general.
+They immediately recognized the general.

 Who was on the bus?